pfheatwole/thesis/source/foil_geometry.rst

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_examples.*

-   Airfoils examples.
+   Airfoils.

-Although airfoils are potentially arbitrary 2D curves, they are typically defined by a mean camber line, a thickness distribution, and a thickness convention.
+Airfoils are typically defined by a mean camber line, a thickness distribution, and a thickness convention.
 The exact value of the mean camber line and thickness depends on the thickness convention, but in general the mean camber line runs will lie halfway between an upper and lower surface whose separation distance is specified by the thickness distribution.

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_diagram.*
    :name: airfoil_diagram